aws-samples/sqlservertools/SqlServerAssessmentTool/readme.md

 ## Automated Assessment
 The tool runs from the cmd prompt:
-The Tool  by default take in the output from RdsDiscovery tool "c:\RDSTool\out\RdsDiscovery.CSV" and only run assessmnet against server that are ##RDS or RDS Custom compatible .
+The Tool  by default take in the output from RdsDiscovery tool "c:\RDSTool\out\RdsDiscovery.CSV" and only run assessmnet against server that are **RDS or RDS Custom compatible.**

 You can as well create your own sql server list using "Serverstemplate" in c:\RDSTools\in as a guide and pass it on as a paramter to the tool .
-Please note that the crreated file has to be .txt format( more about that later)
+Please note that the created file has to be .txt format( more about that later)

 For Sql server authentication:

-C:\RDSTools>SqlServerAssessment.bat -auth S -login Sql -Password Password -collectiontime 60
+**C:\RDSTools>SqlServerAssessment.bat -auth S -login Sql -Password Password -collectiontime 60**

-## -- The assessmnet will run against c:\RDSTool\out\RdsDiscovery.CSV
+ -- The assessmnet will run against c:\RDSTool\out\RdsDiscovery.CSV

-C:\RDSTools>SqlServerAssessment.bat -auth S -login Sql -Password Password -collectiontime 60 -sqlserverendpoint c:\RDSTools\in\server.txt
+ **C:\RDSTools>SqlServerAssessment.bat -auth S -login Sql -Password Password -collectiontime 60 -sqlserverendpoint c:\RDSTools\in\server.txt**

-##-- the assessmnet will run againt list of servers in  server.txt
+-- the assessmnet will run againt list of servers in  server.txt

 for Windows authentication:

-C:\RDSTools>SqlServerAssessment.bat -auth W -collectiontime 60
+ **C:\RDSTools>SqlServerAssessment.bat -auth W -collectiontime 60**

-## -- The assessmnet will run against c:\RDSTool\out\RdsDiscovery.CSV
+ -- The assessmnet will run against c:\RDSTool\out\RdsDiscovery.CSV

-C:\RDSTools>SqlServerAssessment.bat -auth W -collectiontime 60 -sqlserverendpoint c:\RDSTools\in\server.txt
+**C:\RDSTools>SqlServerAssessment.bat -auth W -collectiontime 60 -sqlserverendpoint c:\RDSTools\in\server.txt**

-##-- the assessmnet will run againt list of servers in  server.txt
+-- the assessmnet will run againt list of servers in  server.txt

-input Paramters:
+Input Paramters:

 * auth    .
 S for Sql server , W for windows Authentication
 * login   .
 Sql server login ( if option is 'S')